statphysandml/MCMCSimulationLib/README.md

 An additional feature of the library is that all hyperparameters of a simulation can be saved and reused for the same simulation at a later point.
 Due to this, the library can be used to manage and start computations on a cluster pretty easy.

 The computation of numerical results is implemented in Python.
 The respective library can be found here: https://github.com/statphysandml/MCMCEvaluationLib.
+Besides an evaluation of the data, it is possible to load all configurations as a PyTorch dataset.

-In short, the library takes care of all the annoying parts of a Markov Chain Monte Carlo algorithm and leaves you with the interesting task of the actual considered problem.
+In short, the library takes care of all the annoying parts of a Markov Chain Monte Carlo algorithm and leaves to you the implementation of the actual considered problem.

 Build
 -----